awslabs/aws-groundstation-eos-pipeline/README.md

 ```

-## Download and install DRL-IPOPP_4.1.tar.gz
+## Download and install DRL-IPOPP_5.0.tar.gz

-**Optional** If you already have this archive saved locally or in an S3 bucket then upload it to ${S3_BUCKET}/software/IPOPP/DRL-IPOPP_4.1.tar.gz If you do not have access to the archive then follow these installation instructions.
+**Optional** If you already have this archive saved locally or in an S3 bucket then upload it to ${S3_BUCKET}/software/IPOPP/DRL-IPOPP_5.0.tar.gz If you do not have access to the archive then follow these installation instructions.

-**Note:** NASA DRL requires you to use a system with the same IP address to download and run the DRL-IPOPP_4.1.tar.gz download script.
+**Note:** NASA DRL requires you to use a system with the same IP address to download and run the DRL-IPOPP_5.0.tar.gz download script.
 If you restart your EC2 instance before completing the download and it acquires a new Public IP address then it will be necessary to download and run a fresh script.
 The script must also be run to completion within 24 hours after it was downloaded, or it will be necessary to download and run a fresh script.

-Execute these commands as the centos user on the processor EC2 instance after logging in with SSH or PuTTY.
+Execute these commands as the ipopp user on the processor EC2 instance after logging in with SSH or PuTTY.

-1. Open Firefox and navigate to https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=304&type=software
+1. Open Firefox and navigate to https://directreadout.sci.gsfc.nasa.gov/?id=dspContent&cid=347&type=software
-2. Login using your credentials.
+2. Login using your NASA DRL credentials.
-3. Click the blue box "Click To Download Version: 4.1" and accept the statement.
+3. Click the blue box "Click To Download Version: 5.0" and accept the statement.
-4. Download downloader_DRL-IPOPP_4.1.sh
+4. Download downloader_DRL-IPOPP_5.0.sh
 5. Open a terminal and navigate to the Downloads directory.

     ```bash
     cd /home/ipopp/Downloads
     ```

-6. Move the downloader_DRL-IPOPP_4.1.sh script to /home/ipopp/
+6. Move the downloader_DRL-IPOPP_5.0.sh script to /home/ipopp/

     ```bash
-    mv downloader_DRL-IPOPP_4.1.sh /home/ipopp/downloader_DRL-IPOPP_4.1.sh
+    mv downloader_DRL-IPOPP_5.0.sh /home/ipopp/downloader_DRL-IPOPP_5.0.sh
     ```

 7. Make the download script executable and run it.

     ```bash
     cd /home/ipopp/
-    chmod +x downloader_DRL-IPOPP_4.1.sh
+    chmod +x downloader_DRL-IPOPP_5.0.sh
-    ./downloader_DRL-IPOPP_4.1.sh
+    ./downloader_DRL-IPOPP_5.0.sh
     ```

 8. Wait for the download to finish.
 This should take about 1 hour or so.
-9. Once DRL-IPOPP_4.1.tar.gz is downloaded and assembled run the install-ipopp.sh script as root.
-Set the needed variables.
+9. Once DRL-IPOPP_5.0.tar.gz is downloaded and assembled run the install-ipopp.sh script as the ipopp user.

     ```bash
-    export SatelliteName=AQUA
-    export S3Bucket=your-bucket-name
+    /opt/aws/groundstation/bin/install-ipopp.sh
+    ```
+10. Restart the instance to make sure the installation completed successfully.

+    ```bash
-    sudo /opt/aws/groundstation/bin/install-ipopp.sh ${SatelliteName} ${S3Bucket}
+    sudo reboot
     ```